Table 3.10-2. Antibiotic treatment for infective endocarditis caused by microorganisms other than streptococci and staphylococci

 – Vancomycin 30 mg/kg/d in 2 divided doses for 6 weeks + gentamicinb 3 mg/kg/d IV as single dose for 6 weeks

-– Resistance due to beta-lactamase production: ampicillin/sulbactam or amoxicillin/clavulanic acid
+– Resistance due to beta-lactamase production: Regimens with ampicillin/sulbactam or amoxicillin/clavulanic acid in place of ampicillin or amoxicillin

-– Resistance caused by penicillin-binding proteins: regimen with vancomycin
+– Resistance caused by penicillin-binding proteins: Vancomycin regimen

 Multidrug-resistant strains (resistance to aminoglycosides, beta-lactams, and vancomycin)d